localvar/localvar/content/posts/2021-2025/full-stack-stress-test/index.en.md

 To distinguish between normal orders and test orders, the user module is required to take some additional steps in the orange box, such as adding annotations to the order.
 However, in a complex system, it is not easy for the user module to know all the modules that the subsequent process will go through.
 So we have to spend a lot of effort to ensure the test state is correctly transmitted between modules to avoid disturbing the production logic.
 And, we also need to consider things like accessing which dataset, mocking a third-party dependency in the orange box.

-Very obviously, the workload required for this modification of business logic is proportional to the number of function points.
-But in addition to this, the more serious problem is that after the hard work, no one can guarantee that all the changes that need to make have been made and were made correctly, and if it happens, the production data will be corrupted.
+Very obviously, the workload required for this modification of business logic is proportional to the number of features.
+But in addition to this, the more serious problem is that after the hard work, no one can guarantee that all the changes that need to make have been made and were made correctly, and if not, the production data will be corrupted.

 ## The Solution

 As can be seen from the analysis above, a full-stack stress test in a dedicated testing environment is both costly and unreliable, while a test in the production environment is both heavy and risky.
 Therefore, [MegaEase](https://www.megaease.com/) believes that a completely new approach must be taken, and the keys of this approach are 3-consistency and 4-isolation.

 The 3-consistency are business consistency, data consistency, and resource consistency.
 That is to say, the test environment and the production environment should be identical, this is a fundamental requirement for getting a reliable result.
-Realistically, 100% consistency is not always possible, for example, we usually can't ask a third party to cooperate with us to make a test, and we have to mock the third-party dependency in this case.
+Realistically, 100% consistency is not always possible, for example, we usually can't ask a third party to cooperate with us to make a test, thus we have to mock the third-party dependency.
 But we still need to do our best to ensure the consistency of the two environments.

 The 4-isolation are business isolation, data isolation, traffic isolation, and resource isolation.
 These isolations are all designed to completely separate the production and test environment to avoid their mutual impact.

 The 3-consistency focuses on the reliability of the test result, while the 4-isolation ensures that the test process does not corrupt the production environment.

 Based on these principles, MegaEase implements the Shadow Service feature in EaseMesh.
 By using this feature, users can easily replica all services in the production environment, and except for a shadow tag, these replicas are the same as the original service, thus ensuring business consistency and business isolation.
-At the same time, Shadow Service creates a Canary rule automatically which forwards requests with X-Mesh-Shadow: shadow header to the service replica and other requests to the original service for traffic isolation.
+At the same time, Shadow Service creates a Canary rule automatically which forwards requests with `X-Mesh-Shadow: shadow` header to the service replica and other requests to the original service for traffic isolation.

 For data isolation, Shadow Service can replace the connection information of various middlewares (including MySQL, Kafka, Redis, etc.) according to the configuration, and change the destination of data requests, while users can make a copy of the production data as test data to ensure data consistency.